 Wickey have some great outdoor play ideas which include fabulous play-sets which cater for all ages and level of budgets.
 From a single wooden swing and sandpits, to multi level climbing frames and play houses.
 Physical play is very important for children.
 The government are always promoting physical activity and to be able to do some in your own garden is extremely beneficial to your child’s wellbeing.

-When you think about it, the garden is the perfect place to do arts and crafts with children and let’s face it, they generally love making a mess, I know the twins do!
+When you think about it, the garden is the perfect place to do kids activities like arts and crafts with children and let’s face it, they generally love making a mess, I know the twins do!
 Some real fun outdoor play ideas can be had with crafts and painting terracotta pots is just one.
 They brighten up the garden and children can then use them for planting their own flowers in.

 Start by giving the pots a quick base coat with emulsion, then let the children loose with some paints and allow them to use any colours they wish.
 Finish by giving them a vanish to ensure they last a little longer.